1imo/New-NEA/docs/Back-End/Monolith API/GraphQL Server/Queries/User Queries.md

 ![[Pasted image 20240223221041.png]]

+#### Tests

+##### Test Case 1: Retrieve Following Posts Sorted by Date

+**Procedure:**
+1. Provide a valid `id` and `secretkey`.
+2. Set the `type` argument to `'Following'`.
+3. Call the `getFeed` resolver with the provided arguments.

+**Expected Result:**
+- The resolver should authenticate the user successfully.
+- The resolver should fetch posts from users followed by the specified user.
+- The resolver should sort the retrieved posts by date in descending order.
+- The resolver should return a list of posts from followed users sorted by date.

+##### Test Case 2: Retrieve Friends' and Received Friendships' Posts Sorted by Date

+**Procedure:**
+1. Provide a valid `id` and `secretkey`.
+2. Set the `type` argument to `'Friends'`.
+3. Call the `getFeed` resolver with the provided arguments.

+**Expected Result:**
+- The resolver should authenticate the user successfully.
+- The resolver should fetch posts from friends and users with whom friendships were received.
+- The resolver should sort the retrieved posts by date in descending order.
+- The resolver should return a list of posts from friends and users with received friendships sorted by date.

+##### Test Case 3: Retrieve All Posts Sorted by Date

+**Procedure:**
+1. Provide a valid `id` and `secretkey`.
+2. Set the `type` argument to `'Date'`.
+3. Call the `getFeed` resolver with the provided arguments.

+**Expected Result:**
+- The resolver should authenticate the user successfully.
+- The resolver should fetch all posts from followed users, friends, and users with received friendships.
+- The resolver should sort the retrieved posts by date in descending order.
+- The resolver should return a list of all posts sorted by date.

+##### Test Case 4: Retrieve Following Posts with Custom Sorting

+**Procedure:**
+1. Provide a valid `id` and `secretkey`.
+2. Call the `getFeed` resolver with the provided arguments without specifying the `type`.

+**Expected Result:**
+- The resolver should authenticate the user successfully.
+- The resolver should fetch posts from users followed by the specified user.
+- The resolver should sort the retrieved posts by a custom algorithm considering the average ratio and multiplier.
+- The resolver should return a list of posts from followed users sorted by the custom algorithm.

 ### recommendedUsers

 recommendedUsers is the interface which you can query for discovering new profiles in the same network as you.
 Whilst this sounds like the definition of an echo chamber, it is always great to get to know more people around you.
 It works by sending the user's ID along with the friends and following's ID of each of the user's friends and following to a separate micro service I wrote in Rust.
 Looking at it now it would have been better to write it as a WASM module or connect the Db to Rust and use threads in parallel for an even greater performance boost, however, we can do that in the future if we need.